mbloch/mapshaper/docs/development/label-tool-design.md

   untouched until the session ends; the caret advances as characters are typed and moves back with the arrow keys.
-- Every way a session can end, and what each saves: clicking away, clicking the toolbar, leaving the mode, Enter on a path label.
+- Every way a session can end, and what each saves: clicking away, clicking the toolbar, leaving the mode, Enter on either kind of label.
 That the text reaches the session history **once**, not once per keystroke, and that one undo reverses the whole session.
 - Escape finishing a label and keeping its text, with the tool still on afterwards, and still taking back a label that was never typed into.
 - That a click away finishes the label without placing another, and the click after it does place one.
 - Clicking an existing label to edit it, and clicking within the text to move the caret rather than ending the session.
-- Multi-line: Enter adds a line to an anchored label, the rendered text gains a `<tspan>` and the placeholder that opens the line, the stored value carries the escape, and the caret reaches the second line.
+- Multi-line: shift-Enter adds a line to an anchored label, the rendered text gains a `<tspan>` and the placeholder that opens the line, the stored value carries the escape, and the caret reaches the second line.
+Enter on its own finishes the label instead, on both kinds.
-- The two "what you type must render" regressions, each asserted on the thing the user would notice rather than on the mechanism: typing a space advances the caret and raises the rendered character count by one, a run of spaces is not collapsed, and Enter drops the caret and grows the box **before** anything is typed into the new line.
+- The two "what you type must render" regressions, each asserted on the thing the user would notice rather than on the mechanism: typing a space advances the caret and raises the rendered character count by one, a run of spaces is not collapsed, and shift-Enter drops the caret and grows the box **before** anything is typed into the new line.
 - A selection band that is a single merged rect, painting beneath the glyphs with the caret above them.
 - The overlay wearing the label's transform across a zoom, with the text still